programminghistorian/ph-submissions/en/drafts/originals/data-into-choropleth-maps-with-python-and-folium.md

 The **value** that gets assigned to the key is the code to the right of the equals sign: `f"{(map_data_lookup.loc[row['properties']['FIPS'],'count']):.0f}"`.

 To understand it, read it from the inside out:
-* The [`.loc`](https://www.geeksforgeeks.org/python-pandas-dataframe-loc/) method returns a value from a dataframe when we specify the `index value` and `column name`.
+* The [`.loc`](https://www.geeksforgeeks.org/python-pandas-dataframe-loc/) method returns a value from a dataframe based on its `index value` and `column name`.
   * In its simplist form, it looks like this `value = df.loc[index,col]`.
-* Because the index of the `map_data_lookup` dataframe is the `FIPS` number, if we supply a `FIPS` and a column name (`'count'`), Pandas will search the table for the corresponding FIPS number and return the number in the `count` column.
+* Because the index of the `map_data_lookup` dataframe is the `FIPS` number, if you supply a `FIPS` and a column name (`'count'`), Pandas will search the table for the corresponding FIPS number and return the number in the `count` column.
-* As we iterate over the rows in the GeoJSON data, the `row['properties']['FIPS']` will supply the `FIPS` value for which to search.
+* As it iterates over the rows in the GeoJSON data, the `row['properties']['FIPS']` will supply the `FIPS` value for which to search.

 At this point, `map_data_lookup.loc[row['properties']['FIPS'],'count']` has tried to find the `count` value for the given `FIPS`.
 If found, it is returned as an integer.
-But we need it to be a string value, so it can be displayed properly.
-To convert it to a string, we wrap the value in an f-string and specify that it should not include decimals: (`f"{count:.0f}"`).
+To display it properly, it needs to be a string value.
+To convert it to a string, wrap the value in an f-string and specify that it should not include decimals: (`f"{count:.0f}"`).

 Lines 3 and 5 prevent the program terminating when encounting a `KeyError` with `try:` and `except:` statements.
 What would cause a `KeyError`?
-If we use the `.loc[]` method and no data is found, Python will generate a `KeyError`.
-Since the GeoJSON data includes values for all the counties in the US, but the `map_data_lookup` dataframe will have values for only those counties in which a police officer has killed someone, we know that, for about 50% of the counties, there will be no data -- causing `KeyError`s.
+The `.loc[]` method is used but no data is found, Python will generate a `KeyError`.
+Since the GeoJSON data includes values for all the counties in the US, but the `map_data_lookup` dataframe will have values for only those counties in which a police officer has killed someone for about 50% of the counties, there will be no data -- causing `KeyError`s.

 Line 6 provides a default value when an error is encountered: when no value is found in the `count` columns for a county, the value for that county is "No police killings reported"

 <hr>

-Once our GeoJSON data has been updated, we call the `folium.GeoJsonTooltip()` method.
+Once the GeoJSON data has been updated, the code calls the `folium.GeoJsonTooltip()` method.
 This method allows values from the property dictionary to be displayed.
-It also allows us to provide **aliases**, which is the text to be displayed in the tool tip box.
+It also allows the user to specify **aliases** -- the text to be displayed in the tool tip box.

-Finally, we tell Folium to save this information to `cp.geojson`, which it will interpret to create the map.
+Finally, the `cp.geojson` variable is updated.
+Folium will use this data to create the map.

 ```python
 folium.GeoJsonTooltip(['NAME','count'],